RedFroggy/angular-spring-dynamic-form/README.md

 Dynamic form creation with Angular 2 and Spring
 ===============================================

-Dynamic form creation using Angular 2 and Spring for a list of customers
+Dynamic form creation and validation using Angular 2 and Spring for a list of customers

 #Stack
 - Spring Boot